mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

 1. Extract all files from the zip file.

-2. Change the properties operator.password and administrator.password in
+2. Change the attributes operator-password and administrator-password in conf/jircs_mmbase.xml.
-   conf/jircs_mmbase.properties.

 3. Extract all the directory mmbase-webapp from the MMBase zip into the directory mmbase.